×

 If you are thinking about moving to Vancouver, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "I live in the Comox Valley on Vancouver Island.
 The area includes the towns of Comox, Courtenay and Cumberland, and the rural areas in between.
 Since Covid began, many newcomers are here and prices have gone through the roof!
 The average condo is $400,000, average townhouse is $600,000, and single family homes are higher.
 But prices are starting to fall as interest rates rise, and houses are not selling as fast.
 I recommend waiting a year to buy.
-That gives you time to explore the different areas, as each one has its own unique character," said one expat in Canada.
+That gives you time to explore the different areas, as each one has its own unique character," wrote one member in Canada.

 How do I meet people in Vancouver?